terraform-aws-modules/terraform-aws-ecs/docs/README.md

 ### Service

-The service sub-module is separate from the root module that creats the cluster since one or more services can be deployed onto a cluster.
+The service sub-module creates one service that can be deployed onto a cluster.
 The service sub-module allows users to:

 - Create an Amazon ECS service that ignores `desired_count`.
 This is intended for use when deploying task definition and container definition changes via Terraform
 - Create an Amazon ECS service that ignores `desired_count` and `task_definition`.
 This is intended to support a continuous deployment process that is responsible for updating the `image` and therefore the `task_definition` and `container_definition` while avoiding conflicts with Terraform.
-- Amazon ECS task resources with the various configurations detailed below under [ECS Task](https://github.com/terraform-aws-modules/terraform-aws-ecs/blob/master/docs/DESIGN.md#ecs-task)
+- Amazon ECS task resources with the various configurations detailed below under [ECS Task](https://github.com/terraform-aws-modules/terraform-aws-ecs/blob/master/docs/README.md#ecs-task)

 Since Terraform does not support variables within `lifecycle {}` blocks, its not possible to allow users to dynamically select which arguments they wish to ignore within the resources defined in the modules.
 Therefore, any arguments that should be ignored are statically set within the module definition.
 To somewhat mimic the behavior of allowing users to opt in/out of ignoring certain arguments, the module supports two different service definitions; one that ignores the `desired_count`, and one that ignores the `desired_count` and `task_definition`.
 The motivation and reasoning for these ignored argument configurations is detailed below: